 Finding a swim spot

 Finding your first swimming spot can feel daunting; there are so many rivers out there, but how do you know which ones are best?

 - If you'd like to find out more about wild swimming, Outdoor Swimmer and NOWCA have lots of information available on their websites.
 NOWCA also have an app that helps swimmers to identify swim sites in their area.

 - Check if there are likely to be sewage spills upstream of where you want to swim.
 The Rivers Trust sewage map shows how many spills happened at monitored locations in England and Wales last year and gives you the best indication of whether you’re in an area exposed to raw sewage overspills.

 - Are you trespassing?
-Use this guide to check you aren’t trespassing on private land.
+Always take care to make sure you aren't trespassing on private land.